Weaver Vale (UK Parliament constituency)

-Weaver Vale is a constituency in Cheshire represented in the House of Commons of the UK Parliament since 2017 by Mike Amesbury, a member of the Labour Party.
+Weaver Vale was a constituency in Cheshire represented in the House of Commons of the UK Parliament from 1997 to 2024.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished at the 2024 general election.
+Just over half the seat became part of the new Runcorn and Helsby seat, with other areas moved to the new constituencies of Mid Cheshire and Chester South and Eddisbury, and a very small part joined the existing constituency of Tatton.

 Constituency profile

-The constituency takes its name from the River Weaver, which flows through the area, and much of the area was part of the former district of Vale Royal.
-It covers the northern part of the Cheshire West and Chester unitary authority in Cheshire, including the towns of Northwich and Frodsham and the villages of Helsby and Weaverham.
-It also includes part of the Borough of Halton, covering the eastern half of Runcorn.
+The constituency took its name from the River Weaver, which flows through the area, and much of the area was part of the former district of Vale Royal.
+The constituency covered the northern part of the Cheshire West and Chester unitary authority in Cheshire, including the towns of Northwich and Frodsham and the villages of Helsby and Weaverham.
+It also included part of the Borough of Halton, covering the eastern half of Runcorn.

 The area has economic sectors as diverse as plastics and chemicals to construction.
 Other areas include telecommunications/bank communication centres, with in addition, a large national bakery and a supermarket distribution centre.
 Salt used to comprise a major mining industry of the area, much more of which is extracted today from large reserves in Northern Ireland.
 Workless claimants who were registered jobseekers were in November 2012 slightly higher than the national average of 3.8%, at 4.1% of the population based on a statistical compilation by The Guardian.
 This was, however, lower than the regional average of 4.4%.
 Northwich and the wards from Halton are inclined to vote Labour, whereas Frodsham, Helsby and the smaller rural villages are more Conservative.